 This healthy, creamy high protein vegan broccoli soup totally achieves the deliciousness of traditional cream of broccoli soup, but without dairy!
 We don’t use any cream or cheese, but it still has that ‘cheesy’ flavor from the nutritional yeast, and creaminess from the blended white beans that give it 15 grams of protein per serving!
 Whip this healthy, dairy-free, cream of broccoli soup up in less than 30 minutes and enjoy a comforting bowl!

-Friends, you’re about to be blown away.
-I swear that once you take a delicious spoonful of this creamy, dreamy, High Protein Vegan Broccoli Soup you’ll never think that you need dairy to make broccoli soup delicious again.
+Friends, I swear that once you take a delicious spoonful of this creamy, dreamy, High Protein Vegan Broccoli Soup you’ll never make the mistake of thinking you need dairy for broccoli soup again.

 So What Makes This Soup Creamy…Without Cream?!

 So glad you asked!
-We use my secret weapon for making creamy soups and sauces… white beans!
+We use my secret weapon for that I use in a lot of my favorite soup recipes… white beans!

 Did you know blending white beans into this soup not only adds protein and fiber (a whopping 15 grams and 9 grams per serving, respectively), but also calcium and iron?

-And I promise you, they’re completely undetectable in this soup!
-All that you’re left with is the creamiest soup that has some extra nutrition!
+All that you’re left with is the creamiest soup that has some extra nutrition without even trying, just like in my High Protein Sweet Potato Apple Vegan Soup!

 The best part about this soup is that it totally can be a healthy main dish on its own, since it has protein, fiber, fat and carbs.